Salvadoran Immigrant Child Overcomes Deportation And Wins Green Card Based On Domestic Violence Suffered By Parent

 Upon receiving her paperwork, the government asked for more evidence.
-When Veronica was unable to provide all the information required, her case was denied.
+Veronica was unable to provide all the information required.
+She lost.
 She retreated into hiding from immigration authorities once again.

 About five years later, Carla was offered a ride home from high school by one of her friends who had just passed the state driver’s examination.
 They were pulled over by a police officer.
 The car matched the description of a vehicle driven by a woman who had stolen some items from a nearby clothes store.

 Despite her divorce, Veronica was told by friends that Carla could still proceed under the old petition filed by her father.
-However, at court, Carla learned since her father had been deported and lost his permanent resident status, filing for a green card under the old petition was not a viable option.
+However, at court, Carla learned her father had been deported.
+Since he had lost his permanent resident status, seeking a green card under the old petition was not a viable option.
 The judge suggested that she find a lawyer to assist her.

-The pastor at church recommended Carlos because he had helped other congregation members in the past.
-Carla and Veronica set up a consultation to meet with Carlos at his Riverside immigration office.
+The pastor at church recommended Carlos.
+He had helped other congregation members in the past.
+They made an appointment to meet with Carlos at his Riverside immigration office.

-Veronica did not agree with Carlos’ view but Carlos was able to convince her to at least give him the chance to explore the possibility in more depth.
+Veronica did not agree with his view.
+But he convinced her to give him the chance to explore the possibility in more depth.

 To get a clearer picture, Carlos had to obtain all of her mother’s past immigration records, including the denied VAWA petition.

-As he had surmised, Veronica’s claim was not rejected on the basis of insubstantial evidence regarding the physical and psychological abuse.
-She had lost on the basis of other requirements.
+As he had surmised, Veronica’s claim was not rejected based on insubstantial evidence regarding physical and psychological abuse.
+She had lost due to other requirements.

-Although the law had not yet been tested in the manner proposed by Carlos, he firmly believed Carla could present a claim for relief against deportation under Cancellation of Removal as a child victim of domestic violence.
+Although the law had not yet been tested in the manner proposed by Carlos, he firmly believed Carla could present a defense against deportation under Cancellation of Removal as a child victim of domestic violence.

-Carlos explained the information given to Veronica was only partially true.
+Carlos explained the information given to Veronica was only half-true.
 He stressed the rules for winning a VAWA case at immigration court were different than those governing filings with the USCIS offices.

-Carlos pointed out, in court hearings, there were a couple of major distinctions which could potentially benefit Corina.
+Carlos pointed out a couple of significant distinctions that might benefit Corina.

 - First, he told them, it did not require her father to have current legal status.
 A child of an abuser who had been a lawful permanent resident – but who lost that status – could still go forward with a VAWA claim.